Leases & Renting

 NC farmland rental rates can vary widely from $35 to $240 per acre for cropland, with most pastureland rent from $15 to $45 per acre.
 In some situations, landowners may offer a no-cost lease to farmers who agree to keep the land in production.
-Landowners who rent their land to farms may be able to maintain Present Use Value reduced tax rate with documentation that the land produces $3,000 over a three year period.
+Landowners who rent their land to farms may be able to maintain Present Use Value reduced tax rate with documentation that the farmer that rents the land produces at least $3,000 in product value over a three year period.

 Consider the following items: